Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/gi_08_s3_compliance/guide.en-gb.md

 ![S3 compatible bucket creation](images/s3-bucket-object-storage.png)

 This should take you back to the page shown above, where you can see all the buckets you have already created on your Public Cloud project.
-By going to the `My Containers`{.action} section, where we are by default, you can create a new bucket by clicking the `Create an object container`{.action} button, just above the bucket list.
+By going to the `My Containers`{.action} section, where you are by default, you can create a new bucket by clicking the `Create an object container`{.action} button, just above the bucket list.

 **If you haven't created a bucket yet**, the interface will be slightly different, but will also prompt you to `Create an object container`{.action}.